fsquillace/junest/README.md

 The first time you execute it, the script will download the JuJu image and place it to the default directory ~/.juju.
-You can change this behavior by changing the environment variable *JUJU\_HOME*.
+You can change the default directory by changing the environment variable *JUJU\_HOME*.

 Installation
 ------------